-Writing up and Subn nitting
+Writing up and Submitting

 RDF Domain(s): Creativity (A3)

 Self-management (B2)

 Professional Conduct (C1)

 Research Management (C2)

-Who the session is for: Postgraduate research students at any stage

-Delivery: Online - via the Researcher Development eLearning Portal

 This session looks at the process of writing up your thesis and includes tasks to improve your writing practice.
 It will also look at the process of submitting your thesis for examination.
 This session will use Prof Vernon Trafford's approach to thesis writing and will look at ways you can develop your analytical arguments.